jon-jacky/home/computing.md

   ppc).
 Using LuaJIT can often speed things up by another order of magnitude, and in many cases, the result approaches the speed of C. ..."

+- <https://www.lua.org/manual/5.2/manual.html#9> - The Complete Syntax of Lua

+  "Here is the complete syntax of Lua in extended BNF."

 13 Jun 2023  <a name="13-Jun-2023"></a>

 - <https://www.marginalia.nu/log/57-dont-know-how-to-build-software/> -